calchris421/Beatrice/Lironia/4th Great war/Aftermath.md

 The crimson gate is handed to Al-Katar
-Sturfalen remains under Valmaie rule as reparations Old Drastvan government is tried at Sturfalen and most are sentenced to death
+Sturfalen remains under Valmaie rule as reparations Old Drastvan government is tried at Sturfalen and most are sentenced to death Ruso fail to hold Pracoviche and retreat back over the Crimson Sea Ruso change their name to the United Ruso Republic